PorkShoulderHolder/morph/README.md

 where bits is an array of 1s and 0s with length (height * width), usually derived from some image.

-Basic functionality in Morphological image processing (MIP) is defined by the dilate and erode operations.
+Basic functionality in Morphological image processing (MIP) is defined by the erode and dilate operations.

-#Erode
+###Erosion

     morph.erodeWithElement()